Artificial Intelligence Act: Risk categories

+Beyond these basic transparency duties, the Act sets a common list of obligations for providers of general-purpose AI models.
+They must publish a summary of the training data, adopt a policy to comply with copyright law, and provide technical documentation to downstream providers and supervisory authorities.
+Models that are designated as posing systemic risk must also carry out model evaluations and adversarial testing, assess and mitigate risks such as bias and security failures, report serious incidents, and ensure an adequate level of cybersecurity.

 Exemptions

 Articles 2.3 and 2.6 exempt AI systems used for military or national security purposes or pure scientific research and development from the AI Act.
 In particular, the Regulation does not apply where AI systems are used exclusively for military, defence or national security purposes, or to systems developed and put into service solely for scientific research and development; if such systems are later used for other purposes (for example, civilian or law-enforcement uses), the Act applies.
+These activities remain governed by separate EU and national rules on defence, security, and intelligence rather than by the AI Act itself.

 Article 5.2 bans algorithmic video surveillance of people ("The use of 'real-time' remote biometric identification systems in publicly accessible spaces") only if it is conducted in real time.
 Exceptions allowing real-time algorithmic video surveillance include policing aims including "a real and present or real and foreseeable threat of terrorist attack".

-Recital 31 of the act states that it aims to prohibit "AI systems providing social scoring of natural persons by public or private actors," but allows for "lawful evaluation practices of natural persons that are carried out for a specific purpose in accordance with Union and national law."
+Recital 31 of the Act states that it aims to prohibit "AI systems providing social scoring of natural persons by public or private actors", but allows for "lawful evaluation practices of natural persons that are carried out for a specific purpose in accordance with Union and national law."
 (Note: Artificial Intelligence Act: Recital 31) La Quadrature du Net interprets this exemption as permitting sector-specific social scoring systems, such as the suspicion score used by the French family payments agency Caisse d'allocations familiales.

 Governance

 The AI Act establishes various new bodies in Article 64 and the following articles.
 These bodies are tasked with implementing and enforcing the Act.
 The approach combines EU-level coordination with national implementation, involving both public authorities and private sector participation.

-The following new bodies will be established:
+The following bodies have been established: